Seteco/Somorrostro/health-configuration-reference.md

 - `green: NUMBER` and `red: NUMBER`

   Set the green and red thresholds of a chart.
 Both are available as `$green` and `$red` in expressions.
+If multiple alarms define different thresholds, the ones defined by the first alarm will be used.
+These will eventually visualized on the dashboard, so only one set of them is allowed.
+If you need multiple sets of them in different alarms, use absolute numbers instead of `$red` and `$green`.

 - `every: DURATION`